 - The flowers of petunias are trumpet-shaped and have varying colors.

-- Petunias bloom from the season of spring to autumn.
+- Petunias bloom from spring to autumn.

 - Some of the petunias are edible.
 The taste of their flowers is spicy.

 Do Deer Eat Grass?

 Deer eat grasses, shoots, leaves of trees and fruits, and berries.